St. Eustatius Afrikan Burial Ground Alliance

 Join us for the launch of the book “Restoring Our Ties: The Voices of Statians Making A Difference” by Dr. Artwell Cain.

 Cultural anthropologist Dr. Artwell Cain travelled to St. Eustatius in June 2025 interviewing 20 islanders from the Afrikan community about their connection to their Ancestors, Afrikan burial grounds, cultural heritage, memory, and identity.
+Dr. Cain is back now to present his book to the Statia community.

 About Us